The Bankrate promise

-You can’t predict the future, but you can try to predict — or hedge against — how much certain elements will cost when they arrive.
+You can’t predict the future, but you can try to predict — or hedge against — how much certain goods will cost when they arrive.
 A futures contract obligates a buyer to take delivery of a good, or commodity, on a specific date.
 On the other end of the contract is a seller who is responsible for delivering those items at a specified price.

 Futures contracts are bought and sold on a wide range of commodities, currencies, interest rates and indexes, and they are a huge part of the financial industry.
 More than 29 billion futures contracts were traded in 2021, according to data from the Futures Industry Association (FIA).